 The Ritt Kellogg Memorial Fund (RKMF) Expedition Grant supports Colorado College student's pursuit of multi-week wilderness expeditions in North America.
-Expeditions are typically funded from $800-$1,500 per person based on a variety of factors.
+Expeditions can receive up to $1,500 per person.
 Expeditions that exceed 20 days in the field are eligible for the Spirit of Ritt Award and may be funded up to $2,500 per person.
-For more info on proposal criteria, expedition considerations, and examples of funded expeditions, click on the images below.
+For more info on proposal criteria, expedition considerations, examples of funded expeditions, and tips on writing your grant proposal, click on the images below.

-The deadline for 2020 RKMF Expedition Grants is Wednesday, January 8th at 12pm.
+The deadline for 2021 RKMF Expedition Grants is Wednesday, January 6th at noon.

-Prior to the deadline there will be several information sessions during Blocks III and IV, and a slideshow of 2019 RKMF expeditions on Wednesday, October 23rd in the Cornerstone Screening Room.
+Prior to the deadline there will be several information sessions during Blocks III and IV, and a slideshow of previous RKMF expeditions in October.
 The application can be found on Summit.

 Kate Macklin, in the Office of Outdoor Education, is available year-round to discuss trip proposals with students.

 The Ritt Fund Advisory Committee wants students to understand that their expeditions should be responsibly planned and crafted with an emphasis and concern for their own well-being and safety.

 Although the Committee looks to criteria to review grant applications and strives to select responsible participants to receive Ritt grant funds, Colorado College and Ritt Fund staff and volunteers do not oversee, supervise or take responsibility for any aspect of the expedition or other activity that participants choose to undertake.